jbergq/simple-diffusion-model/README.md

         return self.pos_embeddings[t, :]
 ```

-The figure below shows the elements of each positional encoding vector plotted along the x-axis for each time step on the y-axis.
+The figure below shows the elements of each positional encoding vector plotted along the x-axis for each time step on the y-axis (see code [here](scripts/positional_encoding_example.py)).

 ![positional encoding](./imgs/pos_enc.png)

 ### ResNet block, w/ positional encoding injection